LexouDuck/libccc/cccmk/README.md

 ### Project folder structure

-- `./mkfiles`: holds template makefile scripts which can be selected/added/removed to a user project.
-- `./project`: holds various files which are copied as-is when creating a new project with `cccmk new`.
+- `./project`: holds the template source files used when creating a new project with `cccmk new`.
 - `./scripts`: holds the source code sheel scripts which make up the `cccmk` toolchain.